-It’s often hard to put into words the important of a well-crafted brand identity (for more on the difference between a logo and a brand identity click here).
+It’s often hard to put into words the importance of a well-crafted brand identity (for more on the difference between a logo and a brand identity click here).
 But when it is right you know.
-It’s subtle and subconscious but creates that feeling of trust to a brand that you connect witht.
-I sometimes liken it to a cheap pair of shoes that as soon as you start wearing them, they rub, don’t feel right, feel uncomfortable and don’t have that quality look.
+It’s subtle and subconscious but creates that feeling of trust to a brand that you connect with.
+I sometimes liken cheap logo design and branding to a cheap pair of shoes.
+As soon as you start wearing them, they rub, don’t feel right, feel hideously uncomfortable and don’t have that quality look that gives you pride.
 You wear them everyday but they are a constant nagging annoyance.
-And this is the same with cheap design…you really do get what you pay for.
+And this is the same with cheap logo design; you really do get what you pay for.

 Design is an art, one that requires many years of experience, a detailed eye and a creativity that can understand the essence of your business.
 This is something that takes time to acquire and those extra skills that come with hiring a professional designer should be seen as an investment.
-We all hate to part with money but when something so important as your brand identity is involved then it should be seen as an investment.
+We all hate to part with money but when something so important as your brand identity and logo design is involved then it should be seen as something that will add value to your business for years to come.

 we want to feel a connection to the brand we are purchasing FROM.

-So how much should I invest in the design of my logo?
+So how much should I PAY FOR the design of my logo?

-The million dollar question!
+The million pound question!
 And one I am frequently asked as you can head online and get a logo for as little as £50.
-You can also buy a bottle of wine for £3 but I’d rather spend a little more for that extra quality!
+You can also buy a bottle of wine for £3 but I’d rather spend a little more for that extra quality.
 And this is how you should approach your investment in design services.
 Do you want something that lasts?
-That gives you confidence in your business and will allow you to charge more as customers will trust.
+That gives you confidence in your business and will allow you to charge more as customers will trust in your business?
 Your logo will be at the face of your company for a long time so it is important to get it right.

-Designers usually charge £500+ for a logo design and more for a full brand identity package.
-Brand identity packages usually cost £1,000 and upwards.
-Those who are newer may charge less as they are looking to gain experience but with this cheaper price comes less experience, less vision and they won’t approach your logo with an understanding of your business, your mission and your values.
+Designers usually charge £500+ for a simple logo design and more for a full brand identity package.
+Brand identity packages usually cost £1,500 and upwards towards £10,000-£20,000 depending on the size of the agency.
+Those who are newer may charge less as they are looking to gain experience but with this cheaper price comes less experience, less vision and they won’t approach your logo and brandning with an understanding of your business, your mission and your values.

 I personally look at how much time and value I add to a business.
 Many people assume creating a logo takes a few hours but for me it takes a few weeks!
 Before I even start to design I complete an in-depth brand exploration with my clients which includes research, moodboarding and strategising.
 From there I will come up with my suggested routes shown through a moodboard and then my clients’ favourite one will be explored in a variety of logo designs.